 We’re not interested in guilt or shame, but in the joy and adventure of discovering something better

 Insight One: My purchases don’t always make me happy

-Obvious in theory, perhaps, but so hard to acknowledge this is true for me.
-How often do I buy things, mindlessly or impulsively, thinking that it will make me happy?
+Obvious in theory, perhaps, but so hard to live by How often do I buy things, mindlessly or impulsively, thinking that it will make me happy?
 But it then the thing I just purchased turns out to be not that great.
 What’s more, I might even regret my spending straight after.
 Certainly, I often don’t enjoy it nearly as much as I expected to.

 Insight Two: I could give (and save) WAY more than I thought

 The second insight took even longer to accept.
 Like many uni students, and young pros, I saw myself as time rich, but money poor.
 In some ways, that was true.

 But slowly I began to see that, with small changes in my spending habits, I had the potential to unleash a HUGE amount of giving and saving.
 Let’s be clear: it’s not like I became an ascetic.
 For me at least, the fruit hung so low it was almost scrapping the ground:

 - with 30 minutes of admin, I could move to a cheaper subscription service, and a cheaper, more suitable phone plan – and voilà, that’s $30 a week redirected to giving and saving;